Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 How to Recognize Negative Self-Talk

 Talking negatively about yourself can be so habitual that you don’t even realize it’s happening.
 It often disguises itself as “being realistic” or “just trying to do better,” but the truth is, it’s a quiet sabotage of your confidence.
-Here are some signs you might be stuck in a cycle of inner criticism:
+That’s why awareness is everything.
+Once you learn to spot that inner critic, you can start shifting the conversation.

 -